Ciao Darwin

 Ciao Darwin is a variety game show format created and hosted by Paolo Bonolis (Stefano Magnaghi is the co-creator), and produced by the Italian mass media company Mediaset.

 There are two competing teams of 50 people each, usually made up of people who fit certain opposing stereotypes.
-In each game two members of the audience are selected at random, one from each team, indicated by a light in front of them which remains illuminated when all the other team members' lights have gone off.
+In each game, two members of the audience are selected at random, one from each team, indicated by a light in front of them which remains illuminated when all the other team members' lights have gone off.
 The games involve contestants competing in acts of skill, intelligence and general knowledge, with deliberately ridiculous results, trying to mimic the mechanism of natural selection theorized by Charles Darwin.
 Some of the games are designed to humiliate the contestants, especially an assault course which was introduced with the Italian version in 2010, and the Finale which is a water tank game.

 At each round a score by a vote in the studio by the audience consisting of 300 people.
 The sum of points at the end of the various tests determines the team in the lead for the Finale.

 Original italian version

-In Italy it was aired on Canale 5 from 1998 until 2000, hosted by Italian celebrities Paolo Bonolis and Luca Laurenti, and it returned again in 2003, 2007, 2010, 2016 and 2019.
+In Italy it was aired on Canale 5 from 1998 until 2000, hosted by Italian celebrities Paolo Bonolis and Luca Laurenti, and it returned again in 2003, 2007, 2010, 2016, 2019 and 2023–2024.

 Format

 Early rounds

-The early round in the show consist of singing a song, a debate between the two teams, an intelligence test and a test of courage.
+The early round in the show consists of singing a song, a debate between the two teams, an intelligence test and a test of courage.